VEA Will Initiate Legislation and Budget Items To:

 Protect and enhance indoor air quality at school sites, which includes air filtration systems and mold issues, so that students and staff have a safe and healthy learning environment.

-Promotes safe, just, and equitable schools that are welcoming for all students, discriminatory toward none, and integrate the social, emotional, physical, mental, and spiritual needs of the whole student.
+Promote safe, just, and equitable schools that are welcoming for all students and staff, discriminatory toward none, and integrate the social, emotional, physical, mental, and spiritual needs of the whole student.

-Reduces and mitigates child poverty, including through policies that strengthen affordable housing access, food security, comprehensive health coverage, targeted refundable tax credits, childcare, and early childhood education, Temporary Assistance for Needy Families (TANF) programs, and public transportation.
+Reduce and mitigate child poverty, including through policies that strengthen affordable housing access, food security, comprehensive health coverage, targeted refundable tax credits, childcare and early childhood education, Temporary Assistance for Needy Families (TANF) programs, and public transportation.

-Promote common sense gun reforms and implement evidence-based policies to proactively prevent gun violence in our schools and communities.
+Promote common sense gun reforms and the implementation of evidence-based policies to proactively prevent gun violence in our schools and communities.

 Attract and retain high-quality teachers and school support professionals and improve professional development opportunities.

-Invest in more accessible pathways to becoming a certified teacher, while protecting rigorous standards for the profession that include the concepts of high academic performance, extensive clinical practice and field experience, and demonstrated knowledge of the subject matter, pedagogy, child development, and learning acquisition.
+Strengthen the teacher pipeline by investing in more inaccessible pathways to becoming a certified teacher, while protecting rigorous standards for the profession that include the concepts of high academic performance, extensive clinical practice and field experience, and demonstrated knowledge of subject matter, pedagogy, child development, and learning acquisition.

 Support the unique needs and challenges in Virginia’s small and rural school divisions.